-Tom Picard: “Be smart to outwit your opponent”
+Tom Picard: “You have to be smart to outwit your opponent”

-Tom Picard is captain of the French university volleyball championship team and bronze medalist at the European Championships.
-He is a master's student in Sports Science at the University of Montpellier.
+Tom Picard is the captain of the French university volleyball championship team and a bronze medalist at the European Championships.
+He is a master’s student in Sports Science at UM.

-It was in Lodz, Poland, that the Montpellier university volleyball team, led by coaches Dominique Hallart and Bernard Iché, won a bronze medal at the European Championships.
-This third-place finish was due as much to the talent of the players as to the cohesion of this wonderful team, already two-time French champions.
-"Wereally know each other.
-We've all played with each other in different clubs and we get along very well.
-That's what makes it work," comments Tom Picard, the team captain.
+It was in Łódź, Poland, that the Montpellier university volleyball team, led by coaches Dominique Hallart and Bernard Iché, went on to win a bronze medal at the European Championship.
+This third-place finish was due as much to the players’ talent as to the team spirit of this great squad, which has already won two French championships.
+“Wereally know each other well.
+We’ve all played together before at different clubs and get along very well.
+That’s what makes it work,” comments Tom Picard, the team captain.

 A family affair

-This young man from Marseille has had an unusual career path.
-Like many young people from Marseille, he initially devoted himself to soccer.
-After training at the Istres academy, he eventually left the field and moved to Montpellier to study three years ago.
-"Ihad grown a little tired of soccer, but not of competition, so when I was offered the chance to play volleyball, I said yes.
-I knew there was a great spirit in this sport."
+This young man from Marseille has had an unconventional journey; true to the Olympique spirit, he initially devoted himself to soccer.
+After playing in the Istres youth academy, he eventually left the field and moved to Montpellier to pursue his studies three years ago.
+“I’d gottena little tired of soccer but not of competition, so when I was offered the chance to play volleyball, I said yes.
+I knew there was a great team spirit in this sport.”

-It must be said that volleyball is a family affair for the Picards!
-With a father who coaches in Tours and Istres, and an older sister who plays in the First Division and Elite, it's no surprise that Tom ended up falling for the sport.
-He quickly joined the Arago de Sète training center, where he made a name for himself as an outside hitter (attacker).
-A position where his strategic skills make him a valuable asset to the team, "tobe a good player, you have to be smart, almost cunning, to outwit your opponent's strategies."
+It’s safe to say that in the Picard family, volleyball runs in the blood!
+With a dad who coaches in Tours and Istres and an older sister playing in the First Division and the Elite League, it’s no surprise that Tom eventually found his way onto the court.
+He quickly joined the Arago de Sète youth academy, where he carved out a niche for himself as an outside hitter.
+A position where his strategic skills make him a valuable asset to the team: “Tobe a good player, you have to be smart—almost cunning—to outwit the opponent’s strategies.”

 "Now or never!"

-Above all, it helps to be passionate, because to reach this level, Tom trains for five hours a day, in addition to weight training and, most importantly, his studies.
-Enrolled in a master's degree program in sports science, the volleyball player plans to become a sports trainer.
-To earn his degree, he benefits from his status as a high-level athlete, which allows him to arrange his classes and sometimes find a little time for his other passions: "OM, TV series, and video games!
-It's pretty hard to do everything, but I'm 21, so it's now or never!"
+Above all, you have to be passionate, because to reach this level, Tom trains for five hours a day, in addition to weight training and, most importantly, his studies.
+Currently enrolled in his first year of a master’s program in Sports Science, the volleyball player plans to become a sports trainer.
+To earn his degree, he benefits from elite athlete status, which allows him to adjust his class schedule and, sometimes, carve out a tiny bit of time for his other passions: “OM, TV shows, and video games!
+It’s pretty hard to do it all, but I’m 21—it’s now or never!”